khamerling-potts/python-p3-final-project/README.md

 --

 `projects_sites_menu()` displays a menu of options when viewing the Sites/Projects many-to-many relationship (projects associated with a site or sites associated with a project).

+## Models

+Behind the scenes, this project is using 3 classes/models to manage the functionality of and relationships between sites, investigators, and projects.
+The models have many of the same methods.

+### Site

+`sites.py` contains the `Site` class which is responsible for the functionality of all `Site` objects.
+It includes the properties `name`, `city`, and `classification` which are validated whenever updated.
+It also includes methods to create and drop the 'sites' table, create a `Site`, update a `Site`, delete a `Site`, get all `Sites`s, find a `Site` by name or id, and display its investigators or projects.
+It also includes a method to create a `Site` from a row of the database (for use in other methods).

+Here is an example of a `Site` printed: "Site 1: James J. Peters VA | Bronx | Government institution"

+### Investigator

+`investigators.py` contains the `Investigator` class which is responsible for the functionality of all `Investigator` objects.
+It includes the properties `name`, `site_id`, and `project_id` which are validated whenever updated.
+It also includes methods to create and drop the 'investigators' table, create an `Investigator`, update an `Investigator`, delete an `Investigator`, get all `Investigator`s, and find an `Investigator` by name or id.
+It also includes a method to create an `Investigator` from a row of the database (for use in other methods).

+Here is an example of an `Investigator` printed: "Investigator 1: Jack Taylor | Site 4 | Project 3"

+### Project

+`projects.py` contains the `Project` class which is responsible for the functionality of all `Project` objects.
+It includes the properties `title` and `funding` which are validated whenever updated.
+It also includes methods to create and drop the 'projects' table, create a `Project`, update a `Project`, delete a `Project`, get all `Project`s, find a `Project` by name or id, and display its investigators or sites.
+It also includes a method to create a `Project` from a row of the database (for use in other methods).

+Here is an example of a `Project` printed: "Project 1: Predicting Depression in Long COVID Patients | $100000 in funding"